 Dr Antony Burton (PhD)

 A Bath graduate, Antony completed his PhD project on the design, characterisation and catalytic evaluation of higher-order coiled coil polypeptides.
 He published six articles in scientific journals, which are available on our Publications page.
-He has since joined Princeton University (USA) as a Postdoctoral Research Associate in the Muir Group.
+After successfully compliting his PhD, he joined Princeton University (USA) as a Postdoctoral Research Associate in the Muir Group.
+In 2017, Antony was awarded a Damon Runyon Postdoctoral Fellowship at Princeton University (USA).

 Dr Jamie Clifton (PhD)

 A Bristol graduate, Jamie completed his PhD project on the synthesis of novel phosphine functionalised polythiophenes.
 The three publications that resulted from his work are now available from our Publications page.
-After graduation, he joined RWTH Aachen University, Germany as a postdoctoral researcher and at the time of writing he is working for CaRLa (Catalysis Research Laboratory) in Heidelberg, Germany.
+After graduation, he joined RWTH Aachen University, Germany as a postdoctoral researcher and in 2016 he joined CaRLa (Catalysis Research Laboratory) in Heidelberg (Germany), supported by BASF.

 Dr Katie Feeney (PhD)

 Following graduation from the University of Oxford, Katie's PhD focussed on a new class of chiral organometallic nucleophiles containing a quaternary boron centre.
 She has published three papers during her PhD, which can be accessed via our Publications page.
-After completing her PhD, Katie joined Evotec as a Senior Scientist.
+In 2016, Katie joined Evotec as a Senior Scientist.

 Dr Alexander Henderson (PhD)

 A Bristol graduate, Alex's PhD project researched carbohydrate-based nitrogen heterocyclic carbenes (NHCs) for asymmetric catalysis.
 His research produced five papers, which can be accessed from our Publications page.
-After graduation, Alex joined Carpmaels and Ransford LLP in London as a Trainee Patent Attorney.
+In 2016, Alex joined Carpmaels and Ransford LLP in London as a Trainee Patent Attorney.

 Dr Thomas Hornsby (PhD)

 Tom graduated from Bristol and his PhD research involved the structure elucidation and total synthesis of fungal polyketides and putative biosynthetic intermediates.
 He published two papers which can be viewed through our Publications page.
-After his PhD, Tom joined University College London as a Postdoctoral Research Assistant.
+After his PhD, Tom joined University College London as a Postdoctoral Research Assistant investigating therapeutics for MS. In 2018 he joined Sygnature Discovery as a Senior Scientist.

 Dr Kieran Hudson (PhD)

 An Oxford graduate, Kieran's PhD project was on carbohydrate-based interactions - from the molecular to the cellular level - which resulted in four papers.
 These can be accessed from our Publications page.
-Following his PhD, Kieran joined the University of British Columbia, Canada as a Postdoctoral Research Fellow in the Withers group.
+Following his PhD, Kieran joined the University of British Columbia (Canada) in 2016, as a Postdoctoral Research Fellow in the Withers group.

 Dr Niall McCreanor (PhD)